-You can secure standard switch traffic against Layer 2 attacks by restricting some of the MAC address modes by using the security settings of the switches.
+You can secure standard switch traffic against Layer 2 attacks by restricting some of the MAC address modes of the VM network adapters.

-Each virtual machine network adapter has an initial MAC address and an effective MAC address.
+Each VM network adapter has an initial MAC address and an effective MAC address.

 Initial MAC address